DawidPerkowskiGit/AlgorithmProblems/src/main/java/org/example/pangramchecker/README.md

 My solution for pangram checker.
 I use Maps to store true/false information about each letter usage in sentence.

-- Firstly algorithm puts to HashMap each letter from the alphabet as a key and false as a value
+- Firstly algorithm puts in the HashMap each letter from the alphabet as a key and false as a value
-- Secondly we iterate over input sentence letter by letter and put change corresponding value in the HashMap to true
+- Secondly it iterates over input sentence letter by letter and puts true as a value to corresponding letter
-- Lastly we iterate over the HashMap, if we find at least one false value, result of pangram checker is false, otherwise it's true
+- Lastly it iterates over the HashMap, if it finds at least one false value, result of pangram checker is false, otherwise it's true

 Cons :
 - Lengthy implementation